 Philadelphia, PA - Red Owl Tavern is a modern American restaurant and bar perched on the corner of 5th and Chestnut Streets in Philadelphia’s Old City neighborhood.
-Directly across from Independence Hall and the Liberty Bell, Red Owl’s menu is described as rustic, with an emphasis on seasonal flavors.
+Directly across from Independence Hall and the Liberty Bell, Red Owl’s menu is described as rustic, emphasizing seasonal flavors.

-Breakfast, lunch and dinner are served daily.
-Red Owl Tavern also features two exceptionally attractive private dining rooms below the main restaurant, taking advantage of the building’s original bank vault and arched brick ceilings to create unique spaces for groups of 10 to 30 guests.
-An expansive and attractive outdoor patio flanks Independence Mall where diners can indulge in modern American fare directly across from where the Declaration of Independence was signed when weather permits.
+Breakfast, lunch, and dinner are served daily.
+Red Owl Tavern also features two beautiful private dining rooms below the main restaurant, taking advantage of the building’s original bank vault and arched brick ceilings to create unique spaces for groups of 10 to 30 guests.
+An expansive and attractive outdoor patio flanks Independence Mall, where diners can indulge in modern American fare directly across from where the Declaration of Independence was signed when weather permits.
 422 Chestnut St., Philadelphia, PA; www.RedOwlTavern.com, 215- 923-2267.

 Best of PhillyBite Awards: